asakura42/aeneas/aeneas/cew/README.md

 # aeneas.cew

-**aeneas.cew** is a Python C extension to synthesize text with eSpeak.
+**aeneas.cew** is a Python C extension to synthesize text with eSpeak-ng.

 ## API